PalisadoesFoundation/talawa-docs/docs/talawa-mobile-docs/views_after_auth_screens_profile_profile_page/ProfilePage/build.md

                               .titleLarge!
                               .fontSize,
                         ),
-                        // display first and last name.
+                        display first and last name.
                         title:
-                            '${model.currentUser.firstName!} ${model.currentUser.lastName!}',
+                            '$\{model.currentUser.firstName!\} $\{model.currentUser.lastName!\}',
-                        // display email address
+                        display email address
                         subtitle: model.currentUser.email!,
-                        // button to edit the profile which redirects to edit profile page.
+                        button to edit the profile which redirects to edit profile page.
                         trailingIconButton: IconButton(
                           icon: Icon(
                             Icons.drive_file_rename_outline,
                             color: Theme.of(context).colorScheme.secondary,
                           ),
-                          onPressed: () {
+                          onPressed: () \{
                             navigationService.pushScreen("/editProfilePage");
-                          },
+                          \},
                         ),
                       ),
-                      onTapOption: () {},
+                      onTapOption: () \{\},
                     ),
                     const Divider(
-                      thickness: 1, // thickness of the line
+                      thickness: 1, thickness of the line
                       indent:
-                          20, // empty space to the leading edge of divider.
+                          20, empty space to the leading edge of divider.
                       endIndent:
-                          20, // empty space to the trailing edge of the divider.
+                          20, empty space to the trailing edge of the divider.
                       color: Colors
-                          .black26, // The color to use when painting the line.
+                          .black26, The color to use when painting the line.
-                      height: 20, //
+                      height: 20, ),
-                    ),
                     SizedBox(
                       height: SizeConfig.screenHeight! * 0.67,
                       child: Column(